bitstar/bitstar/README.md

 * added anonymous send
 * few color changes by changing some in-code stylesheets

-* UPDATE ALERTS FOR WALLETS WILL BE PUSHED OUT ON FRIDAY
+* UPDATE ALERTS FOR WALLETS WILL BE PUSHED OUT ON FRIDAY 18 juli 2014

 note that qt folder ( containing anonymous send, balance column, and additional services tabs, changed stylesheets ) has not been updated. the qt folder is not needed in order to run a succesfull node/client